NBISweden/sda-cli/README.md

 ## Download

-Before using the `download` functionality, ensure you have [downloaded the configuration file](#download-the-configuration-file).
+Before using the `download` functionality, ensure you have downloaded the configuration file `s3cmd-download.conf`.

-Depending on the setup of the SDA/BP services, files may be downloaded either encrypted or unencrypted.
+Depending on the setup of the FEGA/BP services, files may be downloaded either encrypted or unencrypted.
 By default, only encrypted files can be downloaded.

 Downloaded files are encrypted server-side using the [public key](#create-crypt4gh-key-pair) specified with the `--pubkey` flag.